 The area of the attack was cordoned off to both pedestrians and vehicles, while terror experts investigated the scene.

 The policeman injured, who was said to be on guard in a guard post outside the embassy at the time, suffered minor injuries to his leg.

 The French Embassy also suffered minor external damage.

 Police are currently in the process of tracking down the unidentified attackers.

 A motorbike, which was found in a nearby neighbourhood, is currently under investigation, after matching the one described being used by the attackers.

-	An update was issued on the British FCO website, providing travellers with advice: “A grenade was thrown by two individuals on a passing motorbike outside the French Embassy in central Athens on 10 November 2016.
+An update was issued on the British FCDO website, providing travellers with advice: “A grenade was thrown by two individuals on a passing motorbike outside the French Embassy in central Athens on 10 November 2016.
 A policeman received minor injuries.
 No group has claimed responsibility for the attack.

 “There is a general threat from terrorism and acts of political violence.
 Attacks could be indiscriminate, including in places frequented by foreigners.
 High profile British interests in Greece should be vigilant and regularly review their security measures.”

 The website also states that demonstrations and political unrest occur regularly in Athens.